KamrynJ21/Computer-Science-Class/Journal.md

 # September 14th

 Today I created a snowman that's circles were based off the user input but I made it so that no matter what size it would be it would still be even using parameters and creating them so that they bounce of off each other.
 I learned hown to utilize the i in a for i in rage code allowing me to be able to create different things by using the i itself as a variable to create different shapes and more later on.

+# September 15th

+Today I learned how to further utilize the variables in the for i in range functions to increase decrease and set a type of parameter to stop a shape from going bigger than the number and increase in a radius a certain amount.
+I also used the newly learned variable to make wifi bars increase in radius each time.